 - You will use the braising liquid for your killer gravy, so that stock makes itself.

 - Remove from the oven, and set to rest, uncovered, for at least 30 minutes.
-This will both let the juices settle, and let the temperature of the meat come down to something that’s actually possible to put in your mouth.
+This long rest will both let the juices settle, and let the temperature of the meat come down to something that’s actually possible to put in your mouth.

 See how easy that was?
 Ready to cook?
 Let’s go!

 - 1-1.2 kg pork belly (tynnribbe)